Naloxone for First Responders

 - Other first responder organizations serving individuals and communities impacted by substance use that are legally organized and trained to respond to overdose emergencies and administer intranasal naloxone.

-How to Request No-Cost Intranasal Naloxone through NFRP
+How Organizations Can Request No-Cost Intranasal Naloxone through NFRP

 County/Regional CCEs serve as the primary point of contact for first responders within their communities to request and receive naloxone at no cost.
 There are currently 48 County/Regional CCEs covering all 67 counties across the Commonwealth.
 Contact information for these CCEs is available in the interactive map below.